LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ## Motivation

-The creation of an operational process framework will lead to reduced participation cost, increased transparency, and increased extensibility for DAO operational decision-making.
+The creation of an operational process framework will lead to reduced participation costs, increased transparency, and increased extensibility for DAO operational decision-making.

 **Reduced Cost**